micmejia/bible-dump/NKJV/Numbers/Num 33.md

 They departed from Oboth and camped at Ije Abarim, at the border of Moab.

 ###### 45
-They departed from [^c]Ijim and camped at Dibon Gad.
+They departed from Ijim and camped at Dibon Gad.

 ###### 46
 They moved from Dibon Gad and camped at Almon Diblathaim.